David and Goliath

 They look, they shout, they advance.
 All on the back of David’s victory.

 So friends, if we’re not shouting for joy or advancing along in the Christian life, why that might be?
 Well imagine a joyless, despondent Israelite on the day that David beat Goliath.
 What would be the problem?

 It must be this: the soldier just hasn’t seen the victory.
 Or they don’t understand their connection to David.
 But if they know their connection and they see His triumph they don’t need to be told to feel joyful and to advance.
 Seeing will be believing and believing will move them to action.

 If we’re not shouting or advancing in the Christian life, there’s one thing we need to do.
 Look!
 Look to our Champion, Jesus who conquered Satan on that cross.
 In apparent weakness He won the victory and He did it for us.

 Don’t grit your teeth and advance anyway.
 Don’t look to your own strength.
 Don’t “do it like Jesus” or even “Do it for Jesus.”
 No. Look again at Jesus and realize He has done it and He’s done it for you.
 Look at Christ.

 Your champion has won the battle.
-And He won it for you when you were weak, faithless, sinful and cowering in fear.
-Without a calorie of effort on your part our Champion has won the day.
+He won it for you when you were weak, faithless, sinful and cowering in fear.
+Without a calorie of our own effort, our Champion has won the day.

 Now shout.
 Now advance.
 And to Him be the glory!